ffscalco/api_template/README.md

 # chromie

-This project is a [Rails](http://rubyonrails.org/) API used to automatically send your working hours with just a quick set up.
+This project is a [Rails](http://rubyonrails.org/) API used to do SOMETHING.

 ## Dependencies